|Prince Leopold (age 6) and Prince Arthur (age 8) in a staged performance celebrating Leopold's birthday (1859).|

 Princess Helena wasn't considered a beauty; but I disagree.
 Certainly, she was a beautiful bride!
 I can imagine Leopold thinking so as she walked down the aisle of St. George's Chapel.
 Helena was intelligent and cultured, as well as, an ideal wife and mother, but in last week's blog, I cut much of her description after reminding myself that the blog was supposed to be about Prince Leopold.

 In vain, I spent lots of time trying to find a wedding photo of Leopold and Helena together as bride and groom.
 Unbelievably, none seems to exist!
 Can it be!?!
-So I was thrilled to find the bottom photo of the newly married couple driving in a carriage soon after their wedding (on April 27, 1882).
+So I was thrilled to find the bottom photos of the newly married couple driving in a carriage soon after their wedding (on April 27, 1882).
 In the 1st shot, Prince Leopold is standing giving a speech to well wishers.

 So that's what blogging is.
 It's as much about what you delete and leave out as about what you write and leave in.